 If your brain is receiving accurate information from the ligaments, muscles and tendons in your body, you will have an appropriate muscular response.
 If the information is sensitized (too sensitive or not sensitive enough) it will lead to too much or too little muscular response.

 Why does the muscular response matter?
 In an ideal world, all muscles will function properly providing support for the joints that they act on.
-If a muscle is weak, then it may predispose you to further injury.
+If a muscle is decreased in function, then it may predispose you to further injury.
 Very often, even if you haven't actually caused ourselves further injury, the potential for that to happen may be interpreted as a threat, which may in turn lead to you experiencing pain.

 This becomes important when David works with people who have chronic pain and symptoms.
 He often finds that these people have areas of sensitisation from old injuries that are contributing to their current chronic problems.

 Most therapists focus on the areas of pain, yet in Davids experience, he finds most of the solutions to these painful areas are located in the previous areas of injury.
-P-DTR® allows David to piece together each client presentation from a whole person , whole story perspective to find the solution to their symptoms.
+P-DTR® allows David to piece together each client presentation from a whole person, whole story perspective to find the solution to their symptoms.

 Lets paint an example: